unity3d-jp/NormalPainter/Readme_EN.md

     -Masking with selected range
   -Mirror normal vectors (Misc-> Mirroring)
   -Project normal vectors (Edit-> Projection)
-    -Rays will be projected from each vertex and it will pick up the vectors of the selected object where the rays hit.
+    -Rays will be projected from each vertex and the vectors of the selected object will be picked up where the rays hit.

   -import/ export
     -Normal vectors<-> vertices color conversion.